Vanquishing the virus: See the stats that show the COVID crisis is improving

 For Biden, beating back the pandemic is a defining challenge of his presidency, testing his central promise to the American people that he can better manage the outbreak than his predecessor.

-“They’re taking exactly the right approach,” said Dr. Leana Wen, an emergency physician and public health professor at George Washington University who previously served as Baltimore’s health commissioner.
+“They’re taking exactly the right approach,” Dr. Leana Wen, an emergency physician and public health professor at George Washington University who previously served as Baltimore’s health commissioner, said.
 “The federal government is taking responsibility, instead of leaving everything to state and local governments and blaming others when things go wrong.”

 For all of the activity, though, Biden knows that there are more grim statistics to come before Americans can return to any semblance of the “before days.”